 We can also resize the Options Button along with the Gridlines of the cells.
 To do the same, the ALT key is very helpful.
 While pressing the ALT key, if we resize the Option Button in excel, then it is automatically adjusted along with gridlines.

 As the name itself indicates, we create option/radio buttons in Excel to choose one of the various options that is why only one option button in excel is not enough.
 We need to create more.
 That we can create using Ctrl+D or using Copy-Paste (Ctrl+C and Ctrl+V).

 As we can observe, all option buttons in excel are linked to only one cell and to each other.
 However, what if we have 10 questions in a survey, and there are 4 options for each question, then we want to have 10 answers.
-In that case, we need to have ‘Group box’ to group the option buttons in excel.
-The same can be found in Developer Tab -> Controls group -> Insert Command – Group Box (Form Control).
+In that case, we need to have a ‘Group box’ to group the option buttons in excel.
+The same can be found in the Developer Tab -> Controls group -> Insert Command – Group Box (Form Control).

 We can delete the label of the Group box using the ‘Edit Text’ contextual command, ‘Delete’ button, and resize the group box using the ALT key.